top of page

 So… What Now?

 • Write down what your inner coach would say instead.
-Yes, write it.
-(Your critic is good at being loud.
-Writing helps you practice listening to something else.)
-Even better--have a list ready to remind you of who you are and what helps you ease the pressure.
+Yes, write it down.
+Your critic is good at being loud.
+Writing helps you practice listening to something else.
+Even better—have a list ready to remind you of who you are and what helps you ease the pressure.

 • Give yourself permission to rest before you earn it.
 You already have.